SS Île de France: Interior

 In addition to the luxurious dining room, there was also a grand foyer that was open to four decks, a chapel in the neo-gothic style, a shooting gallery, an elaborate gymnasium, and even a merry-go-round for the younger passengers.
 Every cabin, including the least luxurious, had beds instead of bunks.
 Even many of the chairs had been given new designs.

-As each of the major liner companies subsequently planned their next passenger ships, many of the planners visited this extraordinary and trend-setting French vessel.
+Subsequently, planners from major liner companies visited the French vessel while designing their own upcoming passenger ships.